salem897/salem897/README.md

 -> I´m from Baja California Sur, México.

--> I’m currently learning to use Python, so I´m very excited about it.
+-> I’m currently learning to use Python and R, so I´m very excited about it.

 -> I have compited in mecatronic contests doing Zumo Cars with the help of Arduino.